apace100/origins-docs/docs/types/power_types/swimming.md

     }
 }
 ```

-This power will make the player swim instead of sprint if the player is on the ground.
+This example will make the player swim instead of sprint if the player is on the ground.